Can Myanmar ensure free and fair general elections? | DW | 26.08.2020

-Opposition parties and civil society groups have cast doubt on the impartiality of Myanmar's election commission, saying it's favoring Suu Kyi's National League for Democracy.
+Opposition parties and civil society groups have cast doubt on the impartiality of Myanmar's election commission, saying it favors Suu Kyi's National League for Democracy.
 Cape Diamond and May Thingyan report.

 Myanmar's Union Election Commission (UEC) has come under fire for first blocking and then allowing the largest local election monitoring group, the People's Alliance for Credible Elections (PACE), to observe the November polls.